grafana/tutorials/content/tutorials/run-grafana-behind-a-proxy.md

 For Grafana Live which uses WebSocket connections you may have to raise Nginx [worker_connections](https://nginx.org/en/docs/ngx_core_module.html#worker_connections) option which is 512 by default – which limits the number of possible concurrent connections with Grafana Live.

+Also, be aware that the above configuration will work only when the `proxy_pass` value for `location /` is a literal string.
+If you are using a variable here, [read this GitHub issue](https://github.com/grafana/grafana/issues/18299).
+You will need to add [an appropriate NGINX rewrite rule](https://www.nginx.com/blog/creating-nginx-rewrite-rules/).

 To configure NGINX to serve Grafana under a _sub path_, update the `location` block:

 ```nginx